-The curry here is a thing of beauty.
-Every curry is done right and in the manner as you’d find at a mid-range, respectable rice-curry shop in Bangkok.
-Salmon chu-chi (labeled “shushi”), fillets of salmon in thick red curry sauce, is particularly memorable.
-I could go without the chicken and cashews, but all the curries I had were terrific.
+The curry here is done in the manner as you’d find at a mid-range, respectable rice-curry shop in Bangkok.
+Salmon chu-chi (labeled “shushi”), fillets of salmon in thick red curry sauce, hit the spot.
+I could go without the chicken and cashews, but all the curries I had reminded me of home.

 “Well, I just want to cook the dishes I grew up eating in the exact same way I remember them,” she said.
 “That’s all, really.”

-Oh, sistah, that’s all you need to do.
+“That’s all you need to do,” I thought.